Reza Pahlavi: Political views

-According to ABC news, Reza Pahlavi believes in the establishment of a secular, democratic and liberal Iran.
+According to Australia's ABC News, Reza Pahlavi believes in the establishment of a secular, democratic and liberal Iran.

 Pahlavi has said that he has no intention to take a long-term leadership role in Iran should the current regime fall.
 He has said the Iranian people must choose the form of rule they prefer, whether constitutional monarchy or a republic, and that a referendum should be held to decide.

-Pahlavi has said that after the Islamic revolution in 1979, he concluded the merit of "separation of religion from state as a primordial principle and precondition to democratic order".
-Pahlavi told to the BBC in an interview that he prefers that Iran would choose to become a republic since he views it as more meritocratic.
-According to a GAMAAN poll of 158,000 Iranians, 80% of Iranians wish to replace the Islamic Republic with a democratic government.
-The GAMAAN poll also found Reza Pahlavi is the top candidate to form a transitionary solidarity council of Iran, acquiring between 32 and 40 of support among 34 candidates.
+In 2024, Pahlavi told the BBC that he prefers that Iran choose to remain a republic, since he views this political system as more meritocratic.
+According to a December 2022 online poll by the Netherlands-based non-profit Group for Analyzing and Measuring Attitudes in Iran (GAMAAN) of 200,000 Iranians (158,000 inside Iran and 42,000 outside, 40% of whom identified as Muslim), 81% of respondents inside the country rejected the Islamic Republic.
+The GAMAAN poll also found Reza Pahlavi was by far the most popular first choice among 34 candidates to sit on the proposed "solidarity council" of the Iranian opposition, at 32.8% of support from respondents inside Iran.
+Axios reported that his "popularity exceeds that of any other Iranian opposition figure."

 Pahlavi has advocated for increased tolerance within Iran, arguing for the establishment of watchdogs and the strengthening of civil society in order to avoid the concentration of power in one group.
-Pahlavi is said to have defended a democratic vision for Iran, advocating for free elections in order to establish a constituent assembly.
-According to the university of Navarra, Pahlavi "has refused to commit to the restoration of the monarchy".
-Pahlavi told European members of parliament that Iran following the demise of the regime would be an ally of Europe and the West.
+According to the University of Navarra, Pahlavi "has refused to commit to the restoration of the monarchy but has not renounced the 'prince' term most of his supporters use to address him."

-Reza Pahlavi and the Iranian opposition has called for democratic countries to support the Iranian opposition's efforts in removing the Islamic regime and establishing a secular democracy in Iran.
+Reza Pahlavi and the Iranian opposition have called for democratic countries to support the Iranian opposition's efforts in removing the Islamic regime and establishing a secular democracy in Iran.
 Pahlavi says that he and the opposition are representatives of the Iranian democracy movement whose activists are jailed and also tortured by the Islamic regime in Iran.
 Some Iranian activists are executed.
 Pahlavi is in contact with dissidents within Iran.
+The exact level of support Pahlavi has is not clear, with some sources stating he has little support from those "who make up the core of the reform movement," i.e., the Islamic liberal faction in Iranian politics.